Frequently Asked Questions

 This type of riding offers meaningful benefits in health, education, sport, recreation, and leisure.
 Like any athletic activity, it promotes balance, muscle strength, and coordination.
 The accepting, intuitive nature of horses encourages riders to explore their abilities, build confidence, and make positive choices under the guidance of specially trained instructors and volunteers.

 Therapeutic/adaptive riding may include mounted or unmounted activities.
-Lessons are led by certified instructors with the support of trained volunteers, and participants learn equestrian skills while also working on cognitive, emotional, social, or behavioral components.
+Lessons are led by trained instructors with the support of trained volunteers, and participants learn equestrian skills while also working on cognitive, emotional, social, or behavioral components.
 Riders develop fine and gross motor skills, balance, strength, coordination, proprioception, sensory awareness, and teamwork.

 A doctor’s prescription is not required to participate in therapeutic/adaptive riding lessons.